 3 | Azlo doesn't charge any fees themselves, but other payment processing companies do.

 If you use Stripe, for example to process an online payment that goes into your Azlo bank account, Stripe will charge their own fee to process the payment & it will be removed from the total before being transferred into your Azlo account.

 So because Azlo doesn't charge it's own fee, there are no duplicated fees for payment processing.

 There are free & instant Azlo member-to-member payments, and they also offer unlimited bank-to-bank (ACH) payments.
 You can also send invoices with Azlo, which allows you to take the payment for free, bypassing the payment processing companies, like Stripe & PayPal.
 More features related to invoicing (& more) are coming soon.

 4 | They have a blog with helpful info.

 You can check that out yourself, here.
 There aren't many posts yet, but they do look helpful so far, so stay tuned.

-I'll update this post as I learn more.
+I'll update you as I learn more.

 Bookmark this post so you can jump back to it, or save the link in your Trello Bookmarks Board, as I taught you in this post.